 The name Tomoka comes from the Timucua, a group of Native Americans who lived in northeast Florida centuries ago.
 Today, visitors can picnic, hike and camp beneath the same ancient live oaks that shaded the Timucua.
 Visitors can canoe and fish in the surrounding waters.
+The park's museum shares the story of the various people who have lived on this peninsula.

 Boating - A boat ramp provides access to the Tomoka River.
-All of the water surrounding the park is designated manatee sanctuary.
+All of the water surrounding the park is a designated manatee sanctuary.

-Canoeing - Canoe rentals are available in the park through the concessions.
+Canoeing - Canoe rentals are available in the park.
 The marshes and tidal creeks offer a beautiful place to observe bird and marine life along a 13-mile canoe trail.